andf-crl/docs/CONTRIBUTING.md

     git commit -m "<concise message describing changes>"
     ```

-6. Use Jekyll to [build a version of the site locally](#build-and-test-the-docs-locally) so you can view your changes in a browser:
+6. Use Jekyll to [build a [version](cluster-settings.html#setting-version) of the site locally](#build-and-test-the-docs-locally) so you can view your changes in a browser:

     ```
     make cockroachdb